Whitman and New York City

 Center of Wealth and Culture

-At same time, New York was seen as a place where someone could make a fortune -- and enjoy it.
+At the same time, New York was seen as a place where someone could make a fortune -- and enjoy it.
 Ever since Alexander Hamilton had established the American financial system, New York had been a center of wealth.
 Dozens of daily and weekly newspapers competed for attention and provided work for ambitious young writers like Whitman.
 Museums and theaters offered Old World and New World cultural arenas for urbanites like Whitman to explore.

 City of Multitudes